openspending/openspending/doc/model/design.rst

     "name": "machine-name",
     "label": "Nicer, human-friendly Title",
     "currency": "EUR",
-    "description": "This can be Markdown-formatted",
+    "description": "This can be Markdown-formatted"
-    "unique_keys": ["foo.id", "transaction"]
   }

 The ``name`` of the dataset will be part of each URL that refers to it, so it makes sense to choose a concise term without any special characters, such as spaces, symbols or text with accents or umlauts.

-The ``unique_keys`` property defines a set of attributes that can be combined to generate a unique identity for each entry in the dataset.
-The mechanism is explained in more detail in :ref:`physical-model`.

 ``currency`` is expected to be a valid, three-letter currency code, e.g.
 *EUR* or *USD*.
 All measures are by default assumed to be specified in